KIT-IAI/pyWATTS/README.md

 # Contact
 If you have any questions and want to talk to the pyWATTS Team directly, feel free to [contact us](mailto:pywatts-team@iai.kit.edu).
+For more information on pyWATTSvisit the [project website](https://www.iai.kit.edu/english/1266_4162.php).